-Giving Your Vacation Rental or Small Property a Sense of Place
+Giving Your Vacation Rental or Small Hotel a Sense of Place

 There's a reason people choose to stay in small hotels and properties or places like Airbnb: they want something local . . . special . . . inspiring.
 Yesterday, I visited the annual Atlanta Homes & Lifestyles Home for the Holidays Showhouse and discovered some things that I think are so doable for hosts and hoteliers.